High-density hard-core model on $\mathbb{Z}^2$ and norm equations in ring $\mathbb{Z} [{\sqrt[6]{-1}}]$: The hard-core model on . Gibbs measures

-Therefore, we provide a physical structure of the phase diagram of the HC model on $\bbZ^2$ for large values of fugacity and for all HC exclusion distance $D$ in the absence of sliding.
-In a sense, it gives a full description of phenomena that can occur in this model.
-Of course, a number of important questions remain open; see comments in the main body of the text.
+Therefore, we provide a complete structure of the phase diagram of the HC model on $\bbZ^2$ for large values of fugacity and for all non-sliding exclusion distances.
+In a sense, it gives a full description of phenomena that can occur in this model in the high-fugacity regime and in the absence of sliding.

-It has been proven in \cite{K} that the sliding occurs only for finite number of $D^2$ values, although the analytical upper bound for $D^2$ with sliding is too high to perform the complete numeric analysis of all smaller values $D^2$.
-As was stated earlier, we use the idea from \cite{K} to improve the upper bound for sliding values $D^2$: cf. Lemma 8.7.
-We provide two program listings implementing two algorithms, where we identify all instances of sliding.
-Table \ref{SlidingDs}.

-In parallel papers \cite{MSS1}, \cite{MSS2} we obtained a number of similar results about the HC model on a unit triangular lattice $\bbA_2$ and the honeycomb graph $\bbH_2$; the comparisons between the two models will be instructive for understanding the present work and show lattice-dependence of the obtained results.
-We conduct such comparisons in Remarks 1.1--4.1.
+In \cite{MSS1} we obtained a number of similar results about the HC model on a unit triangular lattice $\bbA_2$ and the honeycomb graph $\bbH_2$; the comparisons between the two models will be instructive for understanding the present work and show lattice-dependence of the obtained results.
+We conduct such comparisons in Remarks 1.1--4.1 located at appropriate places throughout the text.

 \br {\rm As was shown in \cite{MSS1}, the periodic max-density HC configurations in $\bbA_2$ are produced from equilateral triangular sub-lattices and can be treated as direct analogs of a max-dense disk-packing in the Euclidean plane $\bbR^2$.
 The situation in $\bbZ^2$ is more complex since the max-dense sub-lattices are formed by non-equilateral triangles.
 Furthermore, the max-dense sub-lattices for a given $D$ are not necessarily congruent.
-Consequently, the results of group {\bf (i)} (see above) require a technically involved proof.
+Consequently, the results of group {\bf (i)} (see above) require a technically involved proof.} \quad $\blacktriangle$ \er

-We also would like to note that, as in the case of $\bbA_2$, it is instructive to compare the HC models in $\bbZ^2$ and in $\bbR^2$.
-A lattice HC model can be viewed as a discrete approximation to the continuous one when the ratio of the HC diameter to the lattice unit tends to infinity (with a proper re-scaling of the fugacity).
-However, already the triangular lattice model has manifested that such views should be adopted with a great deal of caution (despite an impression that lattice $\bbA_2$ can be considered as a best approximation to $\bbR^2$).
-The HC model in $\bbZ^2$ makes such impressions even stronger: as the value of $D$ increases, the pattern of non-uniqueness of an extreme Gibbs measure becomes more intricate, depending on arithmetic properties of $D$.} \quad $\blacktriangle$ \er